austins/SmoothNanners.Web/README.md

 The [SmoothNanners](https://smoothnanners.com) website.
 A portal with links to my other websites and content.

 Built with ASP.NET Core Razor Pages.
-The website currently is simple single page (+page for 404) and can be modified to run as a server instance with more content in the future.
+The website currently is simple single page (+page for 404), but may be modified to support more content in the future.
 This also serves as a template for future Razor Pages projects.

 # Testing